wojtex113/100daysoflinux/README.md

 ### :yellow_circle: Day 26 (Wendesday, 24-05-2023) [Firefighter duty]
 **Proxmox Lab**<br/>
 I installed two versions of php (7.4 and 8.1) as fpm on both web servers.
-Also created NFS share with vhost configurations and mount as RO on web servers.
+Additionaly, I created NFS share with vhost configurations and mount as RO on web servers.

+### :yellow_circle: Day 27 (Thursday, 25-05-2023)
+**Proxmox Lab**<br/>
+Installation and configuration of SFTP serwer (proftpd).<br/>
+I have installed proftpd and disabled access for anonymous.
+Additionaly, I have added local users (as homedir directory from NFS mounted share, shell false).
+The servers has been configured to work as SFTP only.
+I have modified the configuration to allow only users from the ftp_users group (to which I added both users).

 ---
 **Finished courses:**